waysidekoi/bing_rewards/README.md

 Bing's Reward program: http://www.bing.com/explore/rewards?PUBL=REFERAFRIEND&CREA=RAW&rrid=_42d28ca0-cfe9-6924-c421-81d97e7fde47

 So Bing will let you earn points in exchange for your exploring their new(?) page.
-This script assumes you've signed up already.
+This script assumes you have an account with Microsoft already to login with.

 This script will:
 - auto log you in